Common Diseases of Crabapple Trees

 Prevention: Clean up and burn leaf litter in the fall.
 Keep tree pruned to allow air to flow through the canopy.
 This will help leaves to dry faster after rain, to keep the spread of the fungus to a minimum.
 Feed an affected tree a little extra fertilizer to make up for the loss of leaves, .

 Fire Blight is a bacterial disease.
 A tree with fire blight can develop blackened leaves that look like they have been burned.
 Patches can develop on branches and trunks that look either sunken, discolored or rough.
-Fruit doesn't develop and looks mummified.Twigs usually take on a blackened shepherd's crook appearance.
+Fruit either doesn't develop or looks mummified.Twigs usually take on a blackened "shepherd's crook" appearance.